 Published on December 6th, 2014 | by Seth Campbell7

-For me, Christmas is a mix of emotions.
-Joy and hope and a host of other positive ones for more obvious reasons.
-But as someone who is passionate about the Biblical culture and understanding the Old and New Testaments, Moses, The Gospels, Jesus, Isaiah, Paul, and all the rest in their cultural context, Christmas gets under my skin.
-This is because no other holiday or celebration reveals to me how far off we are culturally from the first century than Christmas.
-Part of this is just me being nit picky and obnoxious, but another part is me legitimately concerned that we are missing the point.
+As someone who loves Biblical culture and understanding the Old and New Testaments in their cultural context, Christmas gets under my skin because, in my view, no other holiday or celebration reveals to me how culturally far off we are from the first century than Christmas.
 We don’t have any idea what that First Christmas really felt like.
-So, in an effort to inform, educate, and potentially properly vent some of my frustrations, I’m going to be doing a series on the First Christmas.
-Just so you know which direction this road goes, I’ll start with the shepherds.
-Then, I’ll move to dates, times, locations, and their significance.
-I’ll also touch on the magi and, at the end, attempt to wrap all of this up in a neat little bow…pun intended.
-All throughout, my goal is to draw your attention to certain facts, some you may know and some you may not, for the purpose of getting you to feel the story rather than just know the story.
-For those of you familiar with my personal blog, you will surely recognize this as a very Eastern and Jewish goal.
-And you would be right.
+This series on the First Christmas will start with the shepherds, move to dates/times/locations and their significance, the magi and, at the end, attempt to wrap all of this up…pun intended.
+Throughout, my goal is to draw your attention to certain facts, some you may know and some you may not, for the purpose of getting you to feel the story rather than just know the story.

 When God took the children of Israel into the Promised Land, he told them it would be a land flowing with milk and honey.
 This meant that this land would allow for the flourishing of two groups of people.
 The shepherds would be able to herd sheep and goats who in turn would supply milk.
 The farmers would be able to raise crops like figs and dates.
-What does that have to do with honey?
-Well, there are two kinds of honey described by the word “honey” in the text of Scripture.
+There are two things described by the word “honey” in the text of Scripture.
 There is bee honey which we’re all familiar with and the kind of honey we see in the Samson story, and there is second kind which is probably better translated by the English word jam.
-It’s produced primarily from the figs and dates and fruit trees of the land of Israel.
-Personally, I believe that this second type is the type mainly referred to in Scripture.
-God says this land he’s taking them to is so good, it’s flowing with milk and honey.
-So, in the mind of the original hearer, that means there’s a lot of room.
-There’s enough for everyone to flourish.
-The farmer and the shepherd.
+It’s produced primarily from the figs and dates and fruit trees.
+This second type is the type mainly referred to in Scripture.
+God says the land He’s taking Israel to is so good, it’s flowing with milk and honey.
+In the mind of the original hearer, that means there’s a lot of room, enough for everyone to flourish; the farmer and the shepherd.

-After the Israelites arrived in the Promised Land, they recognize that there were natural divisions in the land already.
-Moving west from the Dead Sea you would cross the Judah Wilderness (David flees from Saul & Absalom, John the Baptizer is raised, Jesus’ temptation) up the Judah Mountains (climbing from 1400 feet below sea level to about 3200 feet above sea level) down the other side to the foothills, or shephelah, arriving at the coastal plains bordering the Mediterranean Sea.
+After the Israelites arrived in the Promised Land, they recognized the natural divisions in the land.
+Moving west from the Dead Sea you would cross the Judah Wilderness (where David flees from Saul & Absalom, where John the Baptizer is raised, and where Jesus was tempted), up the Judah Mountains (climbing from 1400 feet below sea level to about 3200 feet above sea level), down the other side to the foothills, or shephelah, arriving at the coastal plains bordering the Mediterranean Sea.
 There are a lot of geographical changes in a short amount of time.

 Interestingly, each of those places were designated for someone to live and work.
-The costal plains is where the pagans lived (the Philistines for example).
+The pagans lived in the costal plains (e.g. the Philistines).
 The farmers occupied the higher portions of the shephalah and the nomadic shepherds wandered the Judah Mountains and Wilderness.
-Bethlehem is an interesting location because it sits right on the border of farm country and shepherd country which is why you can have the story of David the shepherd boy and Boaz (and Ruth) the farmer(s) happening in the same location.
+Bethlehem is an interesting location because it sits right on the border of farm country and shepherd country which is why you can have the story of David the shepherd boy and Ruth and Boaz on a farm in the same location.

 One of the things that’s fascinating when looking at this story as a whole is how so little has changed between the first century and modern day Israel.
 They still use the same farming techniques.
 They still use the same shepherding techniques.
 They farm and shepherd in the same places.
-It’s all still very intact, and yet, in the West, we rarely return to this well to better understand the richness of the Biblical story.
+It’s all still very intact.

-Because shepherds are nomadic and away for long periods of time, they become ceremonially unclean and many neglect the Law of God.
-However, there are exceptions.
-We all know that David used his time shepherding alone with his flock to mediate on and delight in the Law of God.
+Because shepherds are nomadic and away for long periods of time, they become ceremonially unclean and many neglect the Law of God, though there are exceptions.
+David used his time shepherding alone with his flock to meditate on and delight in the Law of God.

 Lastly, shepherds, in this culture, if they are men, are sitting in the shade supervising.
 The actual work of shepherding is done almost without exception by little girls, little boys, young women, and old women.
 Early Christian and Jewish Cultural historian Ray VanderLaan, whose video I cited above, says, “I have never seen, in that bedouin culture, an adult male shepherding sheep.”
 In the days of the patriarchs, all of the people of Israel were shepherds.
 But even then, it wasn’t a noble or desired profession.
 It’s clear that the farming Egyptians hated the shepherding Israelites (Genesis 46:34).
 After Israel entered the promised land and began farming, shepherding became less desirable was handed down to young children, servants, and slaves.
 For instance, shepherding was done by David, the youngest of all Jesse’s sons (1 Sam.
 16:11).
 King Saul’s flocks were watched, not by him, but by a servant from Edom (1 Sam.
 21:7).
 Shepherds were undesired people in an undesired position.